1. How is sustainability changing Coats as a business?

 Some are already part of our offer, such as EcoVerde, which is made of 100% recycled polyester and so sits naturally within the circular process, and EcoRegen, a 100% lyocell thread that more closely matches the material of the garments, allowing them to be recycled without needing to remove the stitching.

 But we are particularly excited by our newest product, EcoCycle, which is launching early next year.
 Coats EcoCycle is one of the first water dissolvable threads of its kind, designed to dissolve when washed at high temperatures.
 At the end of a garment’s life, recyclers can wash the garments to dissolve the seams, enabling them to be easily pulled apart into pieces to allow the components to be sorted and recycled separately.
-EcoCycle thus removes one of the biggest obstacles currently blocking effective recycling programs for clothing and helps to facilitates solutions that support the circular economy.
+EcoCycle thus removes one of the biggest obstacles currently blocking effective recycling programmes for clothing and helps to facilitates solutions that support the circular economy.

 And we will keep investing and developing to go even further, beyond these exciting existing products, working with recycling partners to create new products that can enable even more efficient and effective circularity.

 6. Cross-sector collaboration has been identified as essential to help drive the industry forward.
 What is the role of industry collaboration, and how is COATS contributing to this?

 If we as an industry are to achieve our ambitions and drive rapid progress on sustainability , we have to work together.
 Collaboration is essential, not only to Coats’ ability to make its bold moves, but to wider progress.